Last Updated: March 26, 2026

 What is the difference between an ornate tetra and a rosy tetra?

 The main difference is the humeral spot – a small dark mark behind the gill cover.
-The ornate tetra (M. bentosi) has this spot, while the rosy tetra (M. rosaceus) lacks it.
+The ornate tetra (M. Bentosi) has this spot, while the rosy tetra (M. Rosaceus) lacks it.
 Geographically, the ornate tetra comes from the lower Amazon basin in Brazil, while the rosy tetra hails from Guyana and Suriname.
 Care requirements are virtually identical for both species.

 Are ornate tetras the same as white tip tetras?